 The Headmistress has to ensure that the party leader and helpers have made proper preparations and are sufficiently experienced and able to accept responsibility for pupils on the trip.
-She is helped in this by Helen Smith who acts as our trips' lead.

 Written consent from parents is not required for the majority of school trips if these take place during school hours and are a normal part of the child's education.
 However, parents will be told where their child will be and of any riskier activities involved.
 Parents will always have the option of withdrawing their child from a particular trip.
 A general written consent form is signed by parents at the start of each academic year (and when joining the school mid-year).
 Additional consent is sought for trips involving high risk, residential trips or those travelling abroad.